 Be aware that there are different net metering arrangements that may or may not be available in your area.
 Conventional net metering (or individual net metering) connects the solar power system via a single meter on a building or other facility.
 Virtual net metering (sometimes called aggregated net metering) is a relatively new type of net metering that allows a single customer to offset the energy costs to multiple locations using a single solar power generating system.

 These credits are applied to your monthly electric utility bill.
-If you produce more solar energy than you use for any given month, you have a bill credit that will “roll over” to the next month.
+If you produce more solar energy than you use for any given month, you get a bill credit that rolls over to the next month.
 In some states, bill credits can roll over until they are used up.
 In others, there is an annual reset point where you are compensated for any excess solar energy generated during the annual timeframe.
-You’ll want to confirm what rules exist in your state.
+You’ll want to confirm what rules and incentives exist in your state.

-When there is no energy storage system connected to your commercial solar installation, the electricity created by your new solar power system needs to be used when it’s generated.
-Net metering and solar system credits make it possible for you to benefit from all the clean energy your commercial solar panels create, not just the electricity you’re able to use at the moment it’s generated.
+If there is no energy storage system connected to your commercial solar installation, the electricity created by your new solar power system needs to be used when it’s generated.
+Net metering and solar system credits make it possible for you to benefit from all the clean energy your commercial solar panels create, not just the electricity you’re able to use at the moment it’s created.

 How do I know if net metering is an option for my organization?